Hours worked

 Waiting time

-Illinois minimum wage laws do not address when employers must count waiting time as hours worked for purposes of minimum wage and overtime requirements.
-Because most employees working in Idaho are subject to the federal Fair Labor Standards Act, the rules and regulations regarding waiting time set forth in that law provide reasonable guidance.
+Illinois labor laws do not address when employers must count waiting time as hours worked for purposes of minimum wage and overtime requirements.
+Because most employees working in Illinois are subject to the federal Fair Labor Standards Act, the rules and regulations regarding waiting time set forth in that law provide reasonable guidance.

 On-call time